WELCOME to OZTREASURE

 IMPORTANT DISCLAIMER

-Oztreasure is produced as entertainment and my art promotion.
+Oztreasure is created for entertainment and to promote my Artwork.

-Other stories gathered from research or told to me, are reproduced in good faith and it can only be hoped that they too are truthful.
+I share my own true stories as I remember them.
+Other stories, whether from research or told to me, are reproduced in good faith, with the hope that they too are truthful.

-*Please consider the information presented here on Oztreasure to be
+Please treat the information presented on Oztreasure as reliable

-*Please consider the information presented here on Oztreasure to be
+Please treat the information presented on Oztreasure as reliable

 BEFORE WE GO LOOKING FOR TREASURE